Skip to main content

 Sharing code between mobile platforms is one of the major Kotlin Multiplatform use cases.
 With Kotlin Multiplatform Mobile, you can build cross-platform mobile applications and share common code between Android and iOS.

-Koin provides multiplatform dependency injection and help build your components across your native mobile applications, and web/backend applications.
+Koin provides multiplatform dependency injection and helps build your components across your native mobile applications, and web/backend applications.

 Performances and Productivity

 Koin is a pure Kotlin framework, designed to be straight forward in terms of usage and execution.
-It easy to use and doesn't impact your compilation time, nor require any extra plugin configuration.
+It's easy to use and doesn't impact your compilation time, nor require any extra plugin configuration.

 Koin: A Dependency Injection Framework